 When the link is up and there is link activity, then this LED should blink at the interval of 50-500ms during link activity.

-The Link/Activity LED shall be located on the left hand side or located on top for each port when the baseboard is viewed in the horizontal plane.
+The baseboard Link/Activity LED location is not mandated in this specification and will be defined by the system vendor.